Euyz/CABLE/README.md

 ## Example data
 * The example data 'CJ4ROI.ims' can be accessed via [http://cable.bigconnectome.org](http://cable.bigconnectome.org).
 ## Software requirements
+This project depends on MRtrix3.
+Here are the installation methods for different operating systems:
 ### Linux
 * You can install MRtrix3 using conda:
 ```sh